Passive Component Technologies and Market Trends for Power Converters – WEBCASTSign in for replay

 Our webcast will discuss some of the most promising technologies for passive components, the latest trend, forecasts, and the supply chain related to passive components from power converters.

-Based on Seoul, Shalu is engaged in the development of technology & market reports as well as the production of custom consulting studies.
+Based on India, Shalu is engaged in the development of technology & market products as well as the development of custom consulting studies.

-Shalu has more than 10 years’ experience in Electronic Material Chemistry.
-Before joining Yole, she worked as a project manager and research professor in the field of electronic materials, batteries and inorganic chemistry.
+Shalu has more than 12 years’ experience in Electronic Material Chemistry.
+Before joining Yole Group, she worked as a project manager and research professor in the field of electronic materials, batteries and inorganic chemistry.

 Shalu Agarwal received her master’s and PhD degree in Chemistry from the Indian institute of Technology (IIT) Roorkee (India).